deploy2zenodo/deploy2zenodo/README.md

 To satisfy the FAIR[^fair1] principles[^fair2], publications should be deployed to an open repository.
-In this way the publication gets a PID ([persistent identifier](https://en.wikipedia.org/wiki/Persistent_identifier)) and at least the metadata is public accessible, findable and citable.
+In this way the publication gets a PID ([persistent identifier](https://en.wikipedia.org/wiki/Persistent_identifier)) and at least the metadata is publicly accessible, findable and citable.
 Furthermore, current discussions about KPIs
 ([key performance indicator](https://en.wikipedia.org/wiki/Performance_indicator))
 for software and data publications also lead to the need to generate PIDs